Alocasia Frydek or Alocasia Micholitziana sometimes just called Alocasia Green Velvet is a stunning plant and one of my favorite Alocasias.

 - Water after the division so the roots can start to grow into the new soil/container

-As mention, this method is easy as you already have a full plant and only need to divide a section.
+As mentioned, this method is easy as you already have a full plant and only need to divide a section.
 Let’s now look into propagation from bulbs.

 Propagation using bulbs